pasky/bc_thesis/README.md

 applications, with comparison to other possible approaches:

-  * An extension to the FreeBSD kernel debugger DDB, pretty printing for the data structures used in the currently loaded kernel image.
+  * An extension to the FreeBSD kernel debugger DDB, pretty printing the data structures used in the currently loaded kernel image.

   * Type-aware KVM Library that builds on top of the BSD standard kernel virtual memory library to provide a type-safe interface to read data